Digressive/Auto-Create-Exchange-Mailboxes/README.md

 -Subject
 ```

 The email subject that the email should have.
-Encapulate with single or double quotes.
+Encapsulate with single or double quotes.

 ``` txt
 -SendTo